-Indulge in a gourmet break staying in one of our lovely Classic rooms and dining on our signature five-course tasting menu, where head chef Steve Pidgeon delights in showcasing the very best local and seasonal produce.
+Indulge in a gourmet break staying in one of our lovely Classic rooms and dining on our signature five-course tasting menu, where head chef Chris Heaver delights in showcasing the very best local and seasonal produce.

 One night dinner bed & breakfast including our fabulous five-course 'Taste of the West' tasting menu from just £215.

 Two nights bed & breakfast with five - course 'Taste of the West' tasting menu on one evening of your choice from just £305.

 Three nights bed & breakfast with five- course 'Taste of the West' tasting menu on one evening of your choice from just £395.

 Subject to availability.
 Rates shown are for total stay and based on two adults sharing a Classic Double or Twin room.
 This offer is available 28th August – 21st December 2018.
 A £10 supplement per room per night is applied to stays on a Friday and Saturday.
 Upgrade to a Large Room /Suite for £20 per room per night.
 Not to be used in conjunction with any other offer.